“Are you hurt, Grandpa?”

 Do you remember Ben?
 You met him a couple of times when you were young.
 Ask Gran for a picture if you don’t.
 He died when you were about ten but you always liked him because he let you have an extra biscuit (after the extra biscuit that I gave you, after the one Gran gave you, which was after the original one that your parents let you have).
 You didn’t understand why he stopped visiting.

 He was also the first person I told about the wrinkles question.
 He laughed so hard that beer came out of his nose!
-Everyone in the pub turned to find out what was so funny and for a few moments, everyone was happy and laughing.
+Everyone in the pub turned and, for a few moments, everyone was happy and laughing.

 You caused that, Angie, with your innocence and curiosity.
 It’s the gift you gave us – and keep giving us.